 - Local Maritime Regulations and Licensing

-- Spain or Croatia may require specific licensing, local agency representation, or operational permits for commercial yacht charters.
+- Spain or Croatia e.g. may require specific licensing, local agency representation, or operational permits for commercial yacht charters.
 Those requirements come from local or EU regulations (e.g., concerning passenger safety, crew certifications, pollution control).

 - A standard MYBA contract does not typically account for all local operational requirements; if the contract is silent or misaligned with local law, certain clauses might be unenforceable or could expose the operator to penalties.